vddCore/EVIL/Docs/Language Reference Manual/03_statements.md

 >    respective numerical indices in the exact order the functions were defined in a script, finally setting said Table
 >    as a global with the name all found functions share.
 >
-> You, my dear reader, have already seen how to define a function in EVIL, assuming you've read one section above, but
-> for the sake of completeness, I have decided to provide a few examples here as well.

 > **Example: Defining functions in EVIL**
 > ```